2020 United States presidential election in Rhode Island: Analysis

 Biden flipped the reliably Democratic Kent County back into the Democratic column, after Trump narrowly flipped it in 2016.
 Of the fourteen towns that voted for Trump in 2016, Biden flipped back three: Lincoln, Richmond, and West Warwick.
 Overall, Biden won Rhode Island by 20.8 points, improving on Clinton's 15.5 point win.
 Rhode Island is the only state in which neither Biden nor Trump broke the all-time Democrat or all-time Republican record for most votes earned in a general election (Lyndon B. Johnson and Dwight D. Eisenhower).

 Biden's best towns were Rhode Island's wealthiest (such as Barrington, Jamestown, and East Greenwich) and poorest (such as heavily Latino Central Falls).
 Trump performed best with middle-income voters.
 This strength allowed Trump to hold formerly Democratic towns like Johnston, which is largely Catholic and middle-class.
-According to a post-election voter survey conducted by the Associated Press, Trump carried Catholic voters, 50% to 49%.
+According to a post-election voter survey conducted by the Associated Press, Trump carried Catholic voters, 51% to 49%.

 Biden became the first Democrat since 1912 to win without the towns of Burrillville and North Smithfield, the first since 1916 to win without Johnston and Smithfield, and the first since 1936 to win without Coventry.
+Biden flipped the municipalities of Lincoln, Richmond, and West Warwick.